aloklearning/react-task-tracker/README.md

 - Ability to add the task and see the changes real time
 - Null checks, if try adding empty data
+- Dark-Light Mode Switch option is available.
+- Ability to delete and update the status of the task.
 - A live json server has been added which is connected to the client for the interactions
-- Ability to delete and update the status of the task.

 ## Available Scripts